-Thus, in the severe lessons of Talavera-Toledo, there were focussed all the weaknesses of the Republican front, all the difficulties of organising victory over the fascist rebels.
-These lessons taught how to remove these difficulties, how to weld the forces of the People's Front, and how to create a regular People's Republican Army.
-The masses learned by these experiences, as also did the parties leading them.
-A change was to be observed in the sentiments of the masses and inside the political parties: a start was made towards solving the most important tasks of the moment.
+Thus, in the severe lessons of Talavera.
+Toledo there were focussed all the weaknesses of the republican front, all the difficulties of organizing victory over the fascist rebels.
+These lessons taught how to remove these difficulties, how to weld the forces of the People's Front, and how to create a regular people's republican army.
+The masses learned by these experiences, as did also the parties leading them.
+A change was to be observed in the sentiments of the masses and inside the political parties; a start was made towards solving the most important tasks of the moment.

 A big part in bringing about this change was played by the Communist Party.
-In the days when confusion arose in some parts under the influence of the defeats at the front, the Bolsheviks of Spain raised the banner of the struggle for the consolidation of all forces, for the preparation of the defence of Madrid, and for the firm organisation of the front and the rear.
+In the days when confusion arose in some parts under the influence of the defeats at the front, the Bolsheviks of Spain raised the banner of the struggle for the consolidation of all forces, for the preparation of the defense of Madrid, and for the firm organization of the front and the rear.

-After overcoming tremendous difficulties, both at home and on the international arena, the People's Front succeeded in a short space of time round Madrid in establishing and moving against the enemy a well-armed, trained, real People's Army, with a single Republican command.
+After overcoming tremendous difficulties both at home and on the international arena, the People's Front succeeded in a short space of time to establish around Madrid and to move against the enemy a well-armed, trained, real people's army with a single republican command.
 The plans of the fascist bandits broke to pieces in face of the iron wall of resistance thrown up by the Spanish people.
-Established in the heat of battle, the Republican Army not only brought defeat to the hordes of General Franco, but also successfully flung back the furious attacks of the German and Italian interventionists.
+Established in the heat of battle, the republican army not only brought defeat to the hordes of General Franco, but also successfully flung back the furious attacks of the German and Italian interventionists.

-The Spanish people are fighting to defend and consolidate the democratic Parliamentary Republic, the Republic of the People's Front, in which the material basis of fascism will be undermined, and in which an end will be put once and for all to the menace of fascism.
+The Spanish people are fighting to defend and consolidate the democratic parliamentary republic, the republic of the People's Front, in which the material basis of fascism will be undermined, and in which an end will be put once and for all to the menace of fascism.

-The experience of the struggle has shown everybody-both the masses and the political parties that the only way to organise victory is to strengthen the People's Front thoroughly.
-The Communist Party has been indefatigable in calling, and is still calling, upon all parties and organisations of the People's Front to do this.
+The experience of the struggle has shown everybody-both the masses and the political parties-that the only way to organize victory is to strengthen the People's Front thoroughly.
+The Communist Party has been indefatigable in calling and is still calling upon all parties and organizations of the People's Front to do this.

-Profound changes are taking place in the camp of the anarcho-syndicalists.
-An indication of these changes is the change in the tactics of the anarchosyndicalists on the question of the central government.
-For a long time the anarcho-syndicalists refused to join the Largo Caballero government and washed their hands of responsibility for its actions.
-They put forward a plan to replace the government by a "Committee of Defence."
-The Communist Party supported the government, for it is impossible to crush fascism unless all the forces of the people are mobilised and rallied around a united, authoritative government.
-The Communist Party, day in and day out, persistently attempted to persuade the anarcho-syndicalists of the faultiness of their position, appealing to them as their class brothers and allies in the joint struggle.
-The Communist Party insisted upon the anarchosyndicalists joining the government, considering this to be the condition for close collaboration in organising a fighting army, raising the discipline in the ranks of the Republican Army, and strengthening the authority of the Republican government.
+Profound changes are taking place in the camp of the Anarcho-Syndicalists.
+An indication of this is the change in the tactics of the Anarcho-Syndicalists on the question of the central government.
+For a long time the Anarcho-Syndicalists refused to join the Largo Caballero government and washed their hands of responsibility for its actions.
+They put forward a plan to replace the government by a "Committee of Defense".
+The Communist Party supported the government, for it is impossible to crush fascism unless all the forces of the people are mobilized and rallied around a united, authoritative government.
+The Communist Party, day in and day out, persistently attempted to persuade the Anarcho-Syndicalists of the faultiness of their position. appealing to them as their class brothers and allies in the joint struggle.
+The Communist Party insisted upon the Anarcho-Syndicalists joining the government, considering this to be the condition for close collaboration in organizing a fighting army, raising the discipline in the ranks of the republican army, and strengthening the authority of the republican government.